 Keiron is a visiting research fellow at the University of Southampton where he previously held the position of research fellow.
 He is contributing to two research projects investigating the potential application of the circular economy model within the operations of a large water and wastewater company (Southern Water, ZeroWIN), and part of the continued development of the solid waste infrastructure model of GB within the MISTRAL project (EPSRC funded), with outputs influencing the UK's waste management infrastructure.
 Prior to his postdoctoral work he completed a PhD funded by EPSRC and the EU FP7 All Gas project, investigating the use of marine micro algae for biogas production.

-Keiron is a researcher with expertise in wastewater, solid waste and energy systems management and technologies, with a particular focus on sustainability and the circular economy.
+Keiron is a researcher with expertise in wastewater, solid waste and energy systems and resource management and technologies, with a particular focus on sustainability and the circular economy.

 Research fellow, University of Portsmouth

 University of Southampton, PGCE Secondary and Tertiary Physics

 University of Southampton, MSci Oceanography

 Demand Response Model Development for Smart Households Using Time of Use Tariffs and Optimal Control—The Isle of Wight Energy Autonomous Community Case Study,

 Semi-continuous anaerobic digestion of the marine micro-algal species I. galbana and D. salina grown under low and high sulphate conditions,

 Applying circular economy thinking to industry by integrating education & research activities,